 The Tarrant County Criminal District Attorney’s Office (TCCDA) seeks to maintain public confidence in the ability of the office to investigate and properly adjudicate complaints against its investigators.
 Investigations will be conducted in a thorough and timely manner.
-All complaints received will be acknowledged in writing to the complainant.
+All properly submitted complaints against TCCDA investigators received will be acknowledged in writing to the complainant.
 The complainant will also be informed in writing of the results of the investigation.

 The complainant will be asked to provide in writing the following regarding the incident:

 • Identification or description of the investigator(s) involved

 The complainant must also provide an address, email, and/or phone for follow-up questions and return notification.

 A citizen who wishes to make a complaint against a TCCDA investigator can do so by completing a TCCDA Citizen’s Complaint Form and delivering it to the Criminal District Attorney’s Office.